KaniuBillows/seasearch-docs/manual/api/vector_search.md

 #### Parameter Description
 - ${indexName}: The name of the index.
 - field: The field in the index to test.
 This field must be of type vector.
-- k: The number of most similar vectors to return.
+- k: The number of most similar vectors to return, with default of `10`.
 - nprobe: The number of nprobe clusters, with default of `5`.
 - query_count: The number of tests performed.
 The higher this number, the more stable the results will be, with a default of 100.